 For older adults interested in moving to a retirement community, this was the only way to combine financing with access to care services all in one package.
 However, for the 87 percent of adults age 65 and older who prefer to stay in their own homes as they age (referred to as “aging in place”), there has not been a comprehensive alternative, until the emergence of the Life Plan At Home model.

-Home and Community-based programs known as “Life Plan At Home,” or “Continuing Care at Home,” are a newer option gaining traction.
+Home and Community-based programs known as “Life Plan At Home,” or “Aging in Place,” are a newer option gaining traction.
 The programs are typically affiliated with a local, not-for-profit senior living community or health system that is looking to offer a comprehensive home-based option for retirement.

 How Do Life Plan At Home Programs Work